imoralescs/imoralescs.github.io/aws.md

 }
 ```

+Once added click on save and we need to deploy this API to used or testing.

+**Deploy API**

-8. Click on save and we need to deploy this API, click on dropdown **Actions -> Deploy API**.
-We need to create or select **Stage**, if the case you need to create one, type the name of `dev` and click on **Deploy** button.
+From API Gateway service screen in the AWS console by selecting our API we desire to deploy on the left sidebar, and click on **Actions -> Deploy API**.
+We need to create or select **Stage** we want to deploy.
+If is the case that we need to create a new one, type the name of the stage, on this case will be `dev` adn click on **Deploy**.

-9. On the left sidebar select your API and on **Stages** section, will provide you the URL to test your API.
+From API Gateway service screen in the AWS console by selecting our API on the left sidebar, on the **Stages** section, AWS will provide you the URL to test your API.

 ```
 https://vtjoat3drl.execute-api.us-east-1.amazonaws.com/dev/first-api-test